caraya/reading-experience/psp.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kRYrbcGWjzU?rel=0" frameborder="0" allowfullscreen></iframe>
 </div>

-I first saw Jen’s presentation in SFHTML5.
+I first saw Jen’s presentation at SFHTML5.
 I see it as a challenge and an opportunity to think differently about the way we create and layout our content on the web.
 For longer form content this also speaks to letting the content dictate the layout and not the other way around.
 What is it that makes magazine layouts so interesting?

 I collect electronic versions of GQ, Wired, Vanity Fair, Fast Company and Harvard Business Review and the biggest question when I read them is how can we make this reading experience in the open web?
 The ads from magazines are what intrigue me the most… and where a lot of my most radical ideas come from.